-Here’s a true story about how I helped Phil* go from having his PMP application rejected to being fully PMP®-certified in 3 weeks.
-Yeah, this is blatant marketing for my new startup, but I think it’s interesting if you are applying for the Project Management Professional (PMP™) certification.
+Here’s how I helped Phil go from having his PMP application rejected to being fully PMP certified in 3 weeks.

-Before he found my FPMcertify.com site, Phil spent a lot of time on his PMP application.
-Despite this, he got an email response from PMI that said:
+Before he found out about FPMcertify, Phil spent a lot of time on his PMP application.
+Despite this, after the 5-day review, he got an email response from PMI that said:

 Thank you for your interest in the Project Management Professional (PMP)® Credential.
 We are in receipt of your application and have identified the following concerns: 1) Project Descriptions – The descriptions you provided are unclear regarding [blah blah blah blah]…”

-But hold on… Phil worked on some cool projects in the past.
-He took a boot camp prep course, followed their instructions, and used their templates to create his PMP application.
-He spent hundreds of dollars on a PMP training course, and now he had his PMP application rejected by PMI?!?!
+What?!?!? … But Phil had worked on some great projects.
+He took a boot camp prep course, followed the instructor’s advice, and used their templates to create his PMP application.
+He spent hundreds of dollars (and 35 hours) on a PMP training course, and now PMI was saying that his application did not meet their requirements?!?!

-“…What the PMI reviewers will be looking for in your PMP application is very different from the wording and job titles you have on your resume.
-The solution is to rewrite your project descriptions and job titles on your PMI application to only talk about the project experiences they are looking for — not what an employer would be looking for”
+“…Your PMP application should be very different from your resumé… The solution is to rewrite your project descriptions and job titles on your PMI application to only describe the project experiences they are looking for”.

-And I told him he can ignore most of the suggestions from the PMI form letter as, in my experience, they have little to do with getting an application approved.
-I told him that with FastPM™, I would (re)write his application using my expert knowledge of PMBOK-speak and getting PMPs approved.
-Just 12 minutes later, Phil replied he was signing up for my PMP application help.
+So I told Phil that with FastPM Concierge™, I would (re)write his application using my expert knowledge of PMBOK-speak and getting PMPs approved.
+Just 12 minutes later, Phil signed up for FastPM Concierge™ on FPMcertify.com.

-As soon as Phil signed up on FPMcertify.com, the emails walked him through how to upload the info I needed to make a great PMP application.
-After a few days and a few emails, he had a much improved draft PMP application that he could send to his project contacts to make sure they agreed the new wording was 100% honest and accurate.
+The emails from this site walked him through how to upload the info I needed to make a great PMP application.
+After a few days and a few emails, he had a much-improved draft PMP application that he could send to his project contacts to make sure they agreed the new wording was 100% honest and accurate.

 By the end of Week 1, Phil resubmitted his improved PMP application.